Rookieye1/PHCDTI/README.md

 	+ DrugBank.csv:
 	+ KIBA.csv:
 	+ Davis.csv
+	The KIBA.csv file is too large to upload.
 In the directory of data, we now have the original data "DrugBank/KIBA/Davis.csv" as follows:

 	```
 	Drug_ID Protein_ID Drug_SMILES Amino_acid_sequence interaction